-Goal: Implementation of a standardized newborn hearing screening training curriculum for birthing hospitals and execution of NICHQ strategies for change using the Plan-Do-Study-Act model in these hospitals; Objective Members Involved Start Date End Date Comments Enlist birthing hospitals to complete the NHSTC training (through gaining support of the perinatal network administrators and education on the need for standardized competency based training) 10 hospitals per year and associated stakeholders in communities, DSCC, IDPH, perinatal network administrators, and NHSTC contractors Yearly effort beginning April 2011 March 2014 This project was piloted in 2010 with the assistance of Randi Winston and Karen Munoz.
+Goal: Implementation of a standardize execution of NICHQ strategies for · · · · ~ ~ .
+Objective Members Involved Start Date End Date Comments Enlist birthing hospitals to complete the NHSTC training (through gaining support of the perinatal network administrators and education on the need for standardized competency based training) 10 hospitals per year and associated stakeholders in communities, DSCC, IDPH, perinatal network administrators, and NHSTC contractors Yearly effort beginning April 2011 March 2014 This project was piloted in 2010 with the assistance of Randi Winston and Karen Munoz.
 Preliminary data suggests a statistically significant change as a result of training.

-Table 4: Goals, Objectives, Activities, Timelines and Ev valuation -- -----------
+Table 4: Goals, Objectives, Activities, Timelines and Evaluation

-Goal 1: By March 31, 2012, reduce the rate of infants lost to follow-up between hospital discharge and outpatient screening to no more than 10%.
+Goal 1: By March 31, 2012, r educe the rate of ini fants lost to fo llow-up between hospital

-ge and outputter set tering to no more time to /or
+discharge and outpatient scre ening to no more th

-Objective 1.1: Rates of infants receiving timely Measurement : Percent of babies who
+Objective 1.1: Rates of infants in Measurement: Percent of babies who

-follow-up after referring on inp patient screening that had
+follow-up after referring on inpa patient screening that had

-will rise annually during the fur nding cycle. follow-up doo cumented.
+will rise annually during the fur nding cycle. cumented.
 Goal: 90% by

-3/31/12, baseline: 66.8% for 2007 births.
+line: 66.8% for 2007 births.

-Percent of babies who referred on
+pies who referred on

-inpatient scree ening that have timely
+ening that have timely

-follow-up doo cumented.
+umented.
 Goal: 85% by

-3/31/12, basel line: 62.4% for 2007 births.
+- ine: 62.4% for 2007 births.

 Activities Timeframe Person(s) Evaluation/Measurement:

 Responsible

 Throughout the funding cycle, May, August and RS Document distribution date

 distribute hospital-specific November 2009; and number of recipients

 quarterly reports which will February, May,

 include refer rates, follow-up August and

 rates, and unduplicated November 2010;

 individual data on all children February, May,

 not passing initial screening.
 August and

 November 2011;

 February 2012

-A I I I I I I 111 10 0 0 10 1 10 0
+No. 1 14